ABS: an Analytical method of Blind Separation of CMB from foregrounds: Discussions and Conclusions

 The ABS method shares some similarities with the existing method SMICA and ILC, while has its own uniqueness.
 SMICA (spectral matching ICA) is a version of ICA \citep{2003MNRAS.346.1089D,SMICA}).
 Both SMICA and ABS work directly at the level of power spectrum, and solve essentially the same equations (Eq. \ref{eqn:Dij}).
 SMICA simultaneously fits many unknown parameters of CMB and foregrounds against the power spectrum measurements of all frequency bands and multipole bins.
 It has been successfully applied to the Planck data (e.g. \citet{2015arXiv150205956P}).
 SMICA has the advantage of simultaneously solving for both CMB and foregrounds.
 It also has the advantage of fitting the instrument noise power spectrum, in case that one can not accurately calibrate/know the instrument noise from TOD data.
 ABS has the sole goal of solving for the CMB power spectrum, and therefore itself provides no information on foregrounds.
 The advantage is that it is based on the discovered analytical solution (Eq. \ref{eqn:analyticalsolution}), and computationally straightforward.
-Furthermore, ABS works on individual $\ell$ bin.
-It does not require assumptions on the scale dependence of foreground components (e.g. whether the foreground spectral dependence varies with $\ell$).
 Therefore the two methods are highly complementary.
 For example, the two solutions of CMB solved by SMICA and ABS provide natural cross-checks to each other.
 The CMB solution provided by ABS can be used as CMB prior in SMICA to alleviate computational challenges in multiple parameter fitting.
 On the other hand, SMICA can identify foregrounds and provides useful information on the applicability of ABS, which requires $M<N_f$ to be unbiased.
 SMICA also provides a check whether we understand the instrument noise correctly and therefore if we subtract the noise ensemble average correctly in the ABS method.